 Link units work a little differently from content ad units; they display a list of topics relevant to the content on your site, when a user clicks on a link unit — they are taken to a results page where they multiple ads from advertisers, payout happens if the user ends up clicking on any of these ads.

-Although it’s a slightly more roundabout way of generating revenue, it’s a great option when space is at a premium because link units take the least amount of space compared to any other type of ad units.
+Although it’s a slightly more roundabout way of generating revenue, it’s a great option when space is at a premium because link units take the least amount of space compared to any other type of ad unit.

 They are also pretty distinctive and thus more likely to evoke action from the user.
-Three link units are allowed by Google and you should make full use of them by placing them in unusual and interesting locations throughout your website.
+Three-link units are allowed by Google and you should make full use of them by placing them in unusual and interesting locations throughout your website.

 6. Show both text and display ads